This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Diplegia, also known as spastic diplegia, is a subset of spastic cerebral palsy marked by issues in the limbs, specifically in the legs.
 Spasticity in the legs leads to stiff, jerky movements and hypertonia.

-According to the U.S. Department of Health and Human Services, along with muscle weakness and stiffness in the limbs, children with spastic diplegia tend to walk on their toes.
-They can also have problems with their eyes crossing, balance issues, and delayed milestones.[4]
+Along with muscle weakness and stiffness in the limbs, children with spastic diplegia tend to stand and walk on their toes.[4]
+They can also have problems with their eyes crossing, balance issues, and delayed milestones

 Due to stiff and tight muscles, some children with spastic diplegia walk with a scissor gate.
 In a scissor gate, the legs turn inward, and the knees close together or crossed.
 In extreme cases, children may not be able to walk.

-Although the legs are more likely to have issues, some children with spastic diplegia will also have issues with their upper body parts, depending on the severity of the disorder.
+Although the legs are more likely to have issues, some children with spastic diplegia will also have issues with their upper body, depending on the severity of the disorder.
 Arms can become spastic and stiff.

 With mild spastic diplegia, children can typically have good muscle tone and a good range of motion.